 How do you know if there is a fracture?

-X-rays and CAT scans of the orbit and face are used to make the definitive diagnosis.
+X-rays and CAT scans of the orbit and face are used to make a definitive diagnosis.

 Are there different types of blowout fractures?